hl7ch/ch-etoc/input/pagecontent/index.md

 This decision was made in order to minimize unexpected impact of future changes in IPS and for compatibility with Swiss Core. eTOC adds a ServiceRequest resource to the clinical content (according to the IPS) in order to depict the reason for a referral, the requested service and some additional information (e.g. coverage, room preferance etc.).
 Resources for such purpose are referenced by the ServiceRequest resource.
 Header information such as sender, receiver etc. are condsidered as Generic Elements (to all sorts of referral, orders etc.) and follow the definition in the ORF Implementation Guide.

+Copy receiver is ment to receive a copy from the order and all evolving results thereof.

 Actors, transactions and security considerations are covered in the corresponding sections of [CH-ORF](http://build.fhir.org/ig/hl7ch/ch-orf/index.html)